AMBASSADOR CHEFS for 2018

 MEET OUR PLATINUM AMBASSADORS

-Eight of the country’s top chefs have been named as lifetime ‘Platinum’ Beef and Lamb Ambassadors.
-Pictured from the left, they are: Brenton Low from Whangarei; Rex Morgan from Boulcott Street Bistro, Wellington; Mat McLean from Palate Restaurant, Hamilton; Stephen Barry from Mount Bistro, Mt Manganui; Darren Wright from Chillingworth Road, Christchurch, Shaun Clouston of Logan Brown, Wellington; and Scott Kennedy, Nero Restaurant, Palmerston North; Michael Coughlin, Brand Ambassador for Provenance Meat Co., Dunedin.
+Nine of the country’s top chefs have been named as lifetime ‘Platinum’ Beef and Lamb Ambassadors.
+Pictured from the left, they are: Kate Fay from Cibo Parnell, Brenton Low from Whangarei; Rex Morgan from Boulcott Street Bistro, Wellington; Mat McLean from Palate Restaurant, Hamilton; Stephen Barry from Mount Bistro, Mt Manganui; Darren Wright from Chillingworth Road, Christchurch, Shaun Clouston of Logan Brown, Wellington; and Scott Kennedy, Nero Restaurant, Palmerston North; Michael Coughlin, Brand Ambassador for Provenance Meat Co., Dunedin.

 These chefs continue to work closely with Beef + Lamb New Zealand to promote New Zealand beef and lamb at various events around the country.